What is inflammatory bowel disease?

 Inflammatory bowel disease (IBD) is the name of a group of disorders that cause the intestines to become inflamed (red and swollen).
-The inflammation lasts a long time and usually comes back over and over again.
-Approximately 1.4 million Americans have some kind of inflammatory bowel disease.
+The inflammation lasts a long time before subsiding, but it usually comes back over and over again.
+Approximately 1.6 million Americans have some kind of inflammatory bowel disease.

 The two primary types of inflammatory bowel disease are Crohn’s disease and ulcerative colitis.